• Skip to primary navigation

 Rethink bags when doing your grocery shopping

 It would be best to avoid reusable grocery bags during the COVID-19 pandemic.
-On March 28th, 2020, the BC Centre for Disease Control released a 3-page guidance document for food retailers.
-In particular, the report lays out:
+On March 28th, 2020, the BC Centre for Disease Control released guidance for food retailers.
+In particular, it lays out:

 When using single-use grocery bags, consider discarding them as a precaution, and wash your hands after handling bags.